fluaten/Pinacotek/readme.md

 Press + = or - to change volume

 Press W or RETURN to stop the loop

 Press X or C to skip to next/previous frame

 Press R to reverse animation

-Press UP or DOWN to change animation speed

 Press 0 to 9 to change animation speed

 Press , * / to slow animation speed

 Press J to M to change framerate